RolandKoenig/SeeingSharp/README.md

  - And much more..

 # Applications
-For now, there are included the follwing applications.
+For now, there are included the following applications.
  - RK 2048: A simple 3D-game which is running all most current windows platforms
  - WPF and Win.Forms Sample Containers